mehulagg/gitlab/doc/user/snippets.md

    - The snippet is publicly visible.
    - In **Project > Settings > Permissions**, the snippets
      permissions are set to **Everyone with access**.
-1. In your snippet's **Embed** section, click **Copy** to copy a one-line script you can add to any website or blog post.
+1. In your snippet's **Embed** section, select **Copy** to copy a one-line script you can add to any website or blog post.
 For example:

    ```html
    <script src="https://gitlab.com/namespace/project/snippets/SNIPPET_ID.js"></script>